• Home

 Q: What kind of environment do ducks need to be healthy and happy?

-A: Ducks need a safe and secure environment with access to clean water, shade, shelter, and space to roam and forage.
+A: Ducks need a safe and secure environment with access to clean water, which they can swim in and submerge their heads, shade, shelter, and space to roam and forage.
 They also need a balanced diet that includes waterfowl feed, greens, and insects.

 Q: How much space do ducks need to be happy?